byronwall/excel-vba-book/book/01 Ranges/01-02-04 finding cells by paring down.md

 `CurrentRegion` is really only as useful as the data on the spreadsheet.
 If you have a large block of data, it works well to get the entire region.
 If you have blanks in your data, it's a bit of an unknown to know in advance what `CurrentRegion` will give you.
 Typically, if you know you have a block of data, it can be a quick shortcut to using `End()` twice.
 In general, I avoid it.

 `EntireRow` and `EntireColumn` are somewhat special because they can be used to make modifications to the rows and columns in Excel.
 In particular, they are needed if you want to insert a row/column, delete a row/column, change the row/column formatting, or change the height/width of the row/column.
-You can also use `Range("A:A")` or similar ot get a reference to teh entire column, but it is much simpler to have a reference to a `Range` of a single cell and work out from there.
+You can also use `Range("A:A")` or similar ot get a reference to the entire column, but it is much simpler to have a reference to a `Range` of a single cell and work out from there.
 Even better, if you have a multi-cell `Range`, the `Entire` functions will return the combination of all the rows or columns contained in the `Range`.

 In addition to modifying the rows/columns of a `Worksheet`, the `Entire` functions also work very nicely with `Intersect()` to get group of cells that are in a specific row/column.
 The `Entire` functions are generally much nicer than trying to build the `Range` from address or any other technique.